Here are the problems and their corresponding solutions from BStat Hons Objective Admission Test 2005. Try it yourself and then read the solutions.

 Try this beautiful problem from TOMATO Objective no. 257 based on Roots of a Quintic Polynomial.
 Problem: Roots of a Quintic Polynomial The number of real roots of [latex] x^5+2x^3+x^2+2=0[/latex] is (A) 0 (B) 3 (C) 5 (D) 1 Solution: Answer: (D) [latex] x^5+2x^3+x^2+2=0[/latex] [latex] \implies x^3(x^2+2)+(x^2+2)=0[/latex] [latex] \implies (x^3+1)(x^2+2)=0[/latex] [latex] \implies (x+1)\bold{\underline{(x^2-x+1)(x^2+2)}}=0[/latex] The expression in underline doesn't have any […]

-Try this beautiful problem from Geometry:Radius of a circle.AMC-10A, 2003.
+Try this beautiful problem from Geometry:Area of Octagon.AMC-10A, 2005.
 You may use sequential hints to solve the problem

-Try this beautiful problem from algebra, based on Sum of the digits from AMC-10A, 2007.
-You may use sequential hints to solve the problem
+Try this beautiful problem from Algebra based on AP GP from AMC-10A, 2004.
+You may use sequential hints to solve the problem.

-Try this beautiful problem from Geometry based on medians of triangle from PRMO 2018.
+Try this beautiful problem from AMC 10A, 2003 based on Probability in Divisibility.
 You may use sequential hints to solve the problem.

-Try this beautiful problem from Geometry based on Hexagon from AMC-10A, 2014.
-You may use sequential hints to solve the problem
+Try this beautiful problem from Geometry based on lengths of the rectangle from AMC-10A, 2009.
+You may use sequential hints to solve the problem.

-Try this beautiful problem from Algebra based on positive integers from PRMO 2019.
+Try this beautiful Number Theory problem from PRMO, 2019, problem-18, based on Ordered Pairs.
 You may use sequential hints to solve the problem.